Fresh produce safety Training Programs

 Basic GAPs trainings are conducted by OSU Fresh Produce Safety Team members.
 Trainings are three hours and participants receive a certificate of completion at the end of the training.
 Each participant also receives recordkeeping materials and factsheets.
 Each training cost $30, which helps to cover the cost of training materials.

 The 2019 GAPs training season has come to a close, but you can complete this survey to be placed on a list for our next upcoming training.
 Upcoming program dates, times and registration forms are listed on the Program Dates page.
 If you have a group of growers (>10) who are interested in participating in a GAPs training during a specific month or at a specific location please contact Lindsey Pender (OSU Assistant GAPs Coordinator) or your County Extension Office to request a training.

 The following materials are provided to growers at GAPs trainings.
 These materials are not a substitute for attending a training but will provide you with the basic content that is covered in a training.

 - GAPs PowerPoint Presentation or GAPs Plain Grower Guide

 - 2017-2018 Recording keeping and standard operating plans (SOP) templates

 Food Safety Plan Writing Workshops

-Food Safety Plan writing workshops are currently being developed to assist growers with preparing an on-farm food safety plan.
-The workshops will be held across the state and participants will work in teams of four with an OSU Fruit and Vegetable Safety team member to write a food safety plan speicifc to their farm and farming practices.
+Food Safety Plan writing workshops assist growers with preparing an on-farm food safety plan.
+Participants work in groups of four with an OSU Fruit and Vegetable Safety team member to write a food safety plan specific to their farm and farming practices.
 The goal of this workshop is for every participant to leave with a completed and printed food safety plan.
+Computers are provided.
+Participants should bring any documents such as farm maps, standard operating procedures, or documentation log sheets that they currently have, although they are not required.
 For more information on the workshops please contact Drs.
 Melanie Lewis Ivey or Sanja Ilic.